-A second file exists, named JQM_ROOT/conf/jqm.properties.
+A second file exists, named JQM\ROOT/conf/jqm.properties.
 It is not currently used, except if you are using the (not production grade) database HSQLDB, in which case the line it contains must be uncommented.
-It can be safely deleted otherwise.
+It can be - and should be - safely deleted otherwise.